 In order to ensure those affected by rare, genetic and undiagnosed conditions get access to the right care and treatment we need your help.
-Please write to your Assembly Member and ask them to pledge their support to the establishment of a Cross Party Group for Rare, Genetic and Undiagnosed Conditions in the National Assembly for Wales.
+Please write to your Assembly Member and ask them to pledge their support to the Cross Party Group for Rare, Genetic and Undiagnosed Conditions in the National Assembly for Wales.

 - To find a list of your constituency and regional Assembly Members, please follow this link.